AgoraIO/Docs-Source/interactive-whiteboard/reference/whiteboard-api/file-conversion.md

     Basic information about the Interactive Whiteboard API.
 ---

-Agora Interactive Whiteboard can convert PPT and PPTX files into dynamic HTML web pages.
-The generated images and web pages can be directly accessed or presented on the whiteboard.
-See [File Conversion Overview](/en/whiteboard/file_conversion_overview).
+Agora Interactive Whiteboard supports file conversion from PPT, PPTX, DOC, DOCX, and PDF files into static images, as well as from PPT/PPTX files into dynamic HTML web pages.
+The generated images and web pages can be presented on the whiteboard.
+See [File Conversion Overview](/en/whiteboard/file_conversion_overview?platform=RESTful).

+<div class="alert info">This page applies to the new version of file conversion.
+For the main differences between the old and new versions, see <a href="/en/whiteboard/file_conversion_overview?platform=RESTful#version-comparison">Version comparison</a>.
+If you use the old file conversion, see <a href="/interactive-whiteboard/reference/whiteboard-api/file-conversion-deprecated">Old File Conversion RESTful API Reference</a>. </div>

-Before calling the RESTful API for file conversion, ensure that you have done the following:
-- You have enabled **Docs to Web** and configured storage settings in Agora Console.
-See <a href="/en/whiteboard/enable_whiteboard&versionId=4cb08090-b1fd-11eb-b31a-57565fd331e4#enable-whiteboard-server-side-features">Enable server-side supporting features</a >.
-- You have generated a URL address for the file you want to convert, and the address is publicly accessible.
+<div class="alert note">Before calling the RESTful API for file conversion, ensure that you have done the following:<ul><li>You have enabled <b>Docs to Picture</b> or <b>Docs to Web</b> and configured storage settings in <a href="https://console.agora.io/">Agora </a >Console.
+See <a href="/en/whiteboard/enable_whiteboard?platform=RESTful&versionId=4cb08090-b1fd-11eb-b31a-57565fd331e4#enable-whiteboard-server-side-features">Enable server-side supporting features</a></li><li>You have generated a URL address for the file you want to convert, and the address is publicly accessible.</li></ul></div>

 ## Start file conversion